 \subsubsection{\textbf{Meta-Learning with Instance Re-Weighting}}

 Transfer learning has been introduced as a powerful technique for cross-city knowledge transfer~\cite{wei2016transfer, wang2019cross, ijcai2022p282}.
-However, the above studies using typical transfer learning methods are limited to transferring knowledge from only a single source city, which causes unstable and useless transfer risks~\cite{yao2019learning}.
+However, the above studies using typical transfer learning methods are limited to transferring knowledge from only a single source city, which causes a risk of unstable and useless transfer~\cite{yao2019learning}.
 Inspired by the recent success of meta-learning in handling data-scarce traffic prediction problems by transferring knowledge from multiple source cities~\cite{yao2019learning,luCrossCityTransfer22}, we recast the cross-city knowledge transfer for real estate appraisal as a meta-learning problem.
 As aforementioned, we formulate each city as a task set for city-wide multi-task learning.
-Therefore, different from prior studies~\cite{yao2019learning,luCrossCityTransfer22} that introduce mete-learning to transfer knowledge from a set of tasks extracted from source cities to a new task of target city, we aim to develop meta-learning to extract transferable knowledge from a set of task sets~(multiple source cities) with abundant transaction data to rapidly adapt such knowledge to a new task set~(a target city) with insufficient data.
+Therefore, different from prior studies~\cite{yao2019learning,luCrossCityTransfer22} that introduce meta-learning to transfer knowledge from multiple tasks extracted from source cities to a new task of target city, we aim to develop meta-learning to extract transferable knowledge from multiple task sets~(multiple source cities) with abundant transaction data to rapidly adapt such knowledge to a new task set~(a target city) with insufficient data.

 Specifically, given a task set in a city, the base model MTTGN aims to jointly minimize the Mean Absolute Error~(MAE) loss between the estimated unit price and ground truth unit price of real estate transactions for all tasks: